Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 6. My Summer Vacation

 This is a staple choice of teachers everywhere, particularly after the summer break.
-All younger students can write essays easily enough about how they spent a few weeks of school what it is and where they went.
+All younger students can write essays easily enough about how they spent a few weeks off school and where they went.
 Perhaps it was time with a family member or a best friend?
 There is a good reason that many elementary and middle school teachers assign this as a writing assignment at the start of school.

 7. A Personal Victory or Success